Justices side with Colorado baker on same-sex wedding cake

-WASHINGTON (AP) — The Supreme Court ruled narrowly Monday for a Colorado baker who wouldn't make a wedding cake for a same-sex couple.
-But the court is not deciding the big issue in the case, whether a business can invoke religious objections to refuse service to gay and lesbian people.
+WASHINGTON (AP) — The Supreme Court ruled for a Colorado baker who wouldn't make a wedding cake for a same-sex couple in a limited decision that leaves for another day the larger issue of whether a business can invoke religious objections to refuse service to gay and lesbian people.

-The justices' limited ruling turned on what the court described as anti-religious bias on the Colorado Civil Rights Commission when it ruled against baker Jack Phillips.
+The justices' decision Monday turned on what the court described as anti-religious bias on the Colorado Civil Rights Commission when it ruled against baker Jack Phillips.
 The justices voted 7-2 that the commission violated Phillips' rights under the First Amendment.

+The case had been eagerly anticipated as, variously, a potentially strong statement about the rights of LGBT people or the court's first ruling carving out exceptions to an anti-discrimination law.
+In the end, the decision was modest enough to attract the votes of liberal and conservative justices on a subject that had the potential for sharp division.

 Justice Anthony Kennedy said in his majority opinion that the larger issue "must await further elaboration" in the courts.
 Appeals in similar cases are pending, including one at the Supreme Court from a florist who didn't want to provide flowers for a same-sex wedding.

+The disputes, Kennedy wrote, "must be resolved with tolerance, without undue disrespect to sincere religious beliefs, and without subjecting gay persons to indignities when they seek goods and services in an open market."

-The same-sex couple at the heart of the case, Charlie Craig and Dave Mullins, complained to the Colorado commission in 2012 after they visited Phillips' Masterpiece Cakeshop in suburban Denver and the baker quickly told them he would not create a cake for a same-sex wedding.
+The same-sex couple at the heart of the case, Charlie Craig and Dave Mullins, complained to the Colorado commission in 2012 after they visited Phillips' Masterpiece Cakeshop in suburban Denver and the baker quickly told them he would not create a cake for their wedding celebration.
+They were married in Massachusetts because same sex marriage was not yet legal in Colorado.

-Colorado law prohibits discrimination on the basis of sexual orientation, and the commission concluded that Phillips' refusal violated the law.
+Colorado law prohibits discrimination on the basis of sexual orientation, and the commission concluded that Phillips' refusal violated the law, despite Phillips' argument that he is opposed to same-sex marriage on religious grounds.
 Colorado state courts upheld the determination.

-But when the justices heard arguments in December, Kennedy was plainly bothered by comments by a commission member.
+But when the justices heard arguments in December, Kennedy was plainly bothered by comments by a commission member that the justice said disparaged religion.
 The commissioner seemed "neither tolerant nor respectful of Mr. Phillips' religious beliefs," Kennedy said in December.

-That same sentiment suffused his opinion on Monday.
+That same sentiment coursed through his opinion Monday.
 "The commission's hostility was inconsistent with the First Amendment's guarantee that our laws be applied in a manner that is neutral toward religion," he wrote.

 Liberal justices Stephen Breyer and Elena Kagan joined the conservative justices in the outcome.
 Kagan wrote separately to emphasize the limited ruling.